AlexanderG123/nfl/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data` contains the raw data as obtained from nflverse, the simulated data, the cleaned data for analysis as well as the data output by the model.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `models` contains the R script that runs and trains the model.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` details about LLM chat interactions, and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper and the model card.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, test and clean the data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code and paper were written with the help of ChatGPT-4o.
+The entire chat history is available in other/llm_usage/usage.txt.

 ## Some checks